Beating Out the Fire

 Grandpa Marcus continued by saying, “It is not what you do but why you do it.
 I had a very good reason for beating my wife the other night.
 By beating her, I saved her life.”
 Now everyone in the church was scratching their heads and asking each other how beating someone can save their life.
 Grandpa Marcus continued, “It has been cold lately.
 We put a space heater in the bathroom.
 My wife went to the bathroom to get ready for bed.
 While in the bathroom, her gown caught on fire.
 She screamed for help.
 I ran in and grabbed a towel.
 I then grabbed her arm and commenced to beating her with the towel.
 After putting out the fire that had engulfed her nightgown, I made sure she was not injured.
 Then I calmed her down and helped her finish getting ready for bed.
 After getting her to bed, I reassured the children that all was alright.
 I then reminded the children to be extra careful around the space heater.”

 She is here today because I beat the fire out of her literally.
-Therefore it is not what you do, but why you do it.”
+Therefore, it is not what you do, but why you do it.”
 After church, many people asked my grandma, if this was true.
 She answered that it was and explained how scared she had been.
 Many members of the congregation later expressed regret for their first reaction.
 If Pastor Carol had not requested that Grandpa Marcus be allowed to explain, the congregation would have thrown, my grandpa out of the church.

 My grandpa has told this story at many other churches.
 Those congregations likewise had the same first impression.
 They also later expressed regret for jumping to conclusions.
 Since my grandpa told me the story, he has past away; however, he lives on through his words and actions.
 I am sure that no one who was there that day and is still living has forgotten my grandpa’s words.
 When I am baffled by what someone has done, I remember the words of my grandpa.
 I also remember an old Proverb that says a wise man listens to the end of the matter, but a foolish man speaks quickly.
 My grandpa took that proverb to heart.
 Because of the lessons that my grandpa taught me, I try to listen completely before I judge anyone.
 It is possible that their actions were based on love or good intentions.
 I wonder how many times people hear part of a story and jump to the wrong conclusion.
 I hope that more people could learn to listen to the whole matter before jumping to conclusions.
 My grandpa Marcus spent his life trying to teach people to listen to the whole story instead of simple jumping to a conclusion.